ksu-cs-textbooks/cis301/content/3-chapter/3_1-propAtom.md

 t: It snowed today
 ```

-Notice that the first sentence, "My jacke is red and green", contained the logical connective "and".
+Notice that the first sentence, "My jacket is red and green", contained the logical connective "and".
 Thus, we broke that idea into its components, and got propositions `p` and `q`.
 The second sentence, "I only wear my jacket when it is snowing", contained if/then information about when I would wear my jacket.
 We broke that sentence into two parts as well, and got propositions `r` and `s`.
 Finally, the last sentence, "It did not snow today", contained the logical connective "not" -- so we removed it and kept the remaining information for proposition `t`.

 Each propositional atom is a true/false statement, just as is required.